mongodb-labs/mongodump-parser/README.md

 # mongodump-parser

+This Repository is **NOT** an officially supported MongoDB product.

 This simple tool reads a [mongodump](https://www.mongodb.com/docs/database-tools/mongodump/) archive on its standard input, parses the archive’s header & collection metadata,